-Muswell Hill (Wednesdays and Fridays): £70-80 per session (low-cost places are available depending on individual circumstances e.g. for students and clients on a low income; please contact me to discuss in more detail)
+Muswell Hill (Wednesdays and Fridays): £70-80 per session (some low-cost places are available depending on individual circumstances e.g. for students and clients on a low income; please contact me to discuss in more detail)

-I have availability on Wednesdays, Fridays and Saturdays.
+I have availability on Wednesdays and Fridays.
 Please contact me for more details.